How Hidden Orders Generate Gaps in 1D Fermionic Systems

 In order to support our predictions, we present below a numerical analysis of LRO parameters given by (\ref{eq:op}), (\ref{eq:os}) for the insulating phases of the extended Hubbard model at half-filling in case of repulsive interactions.
 In this case the lattice Hamiltonian reads

-where $U$ and $V$ represent the diagonal on-site and neighbor sites contribution of the interaction potential and we fix the energy scale with $t=1$.
-Such model, which is of fundamental relevance in condensed matter and in the younger field of ultracold systems, has been thoroughly explored in the literature (see \cite{NAKA, sandvik, ejima} and references therein).
-Indeed, recent experiments with Fermi gas of magnetic atoms \cite{lev} or polar molecules \cite{zwierlein} allow to quantitatively simulate the Hamiltonian (\ref{UV}) where both the interactions parameters can be tuned by changing the direction of the dipoles with external fields or the transverse frequency of the laser used to create the lattice.
-In particular, we want to explore at half-filling the regime of positive values of $U$ and $V$, for which the phase diagram amounts to three different insulating phases. \\The analysis is performed using a DMRG algorithm on finite size chains with periodic boundary conditions.
-We have chosen to consider small system sizes, from $L=12$ to $48$, with up to $1600$ DMRG states and six sweeps in order to have a good precision on our quantities. \\We expect that the parity and string operators introduced above should work as order parameters for the three insulating phases.
-More precisely (see also Table \ref{table1}), the asymptotic value of $\langle O_{P}^{(c )}\rangle$ should be the only non-vanishing parameter for the MI phase; whereas in the BOW phase also $\langle O_{P}^{(s)}\rangle$ should become different from zero at the MI-BOW transition.
-Finally, at the BOW-CDW transition $\langle O_{s}^{(c )}\rangle$ should become different from zero, while $\langle O_{P}^{(c )}\rangle$ becomes vanishing.
+where $U$ and $V$ represent the diagonal on-site and neighboring sites contribution of the interaction potential; we fix the energy scale $t=1$.
+Such model is of fundamental relevance in condensed matter (see \cite{NAKA, sandvik, ejima} and references therein) and in the younger field of ultracold systems.
+Indeed, recent experiments with Fermi gas of magnetic atoms \cite{lev} or polar molecules \cite{zwierlein} allow to quantitatively simulate the Hamiltonian (\ref{UV}); both the interactions parameters can be tuned independently, by changing the direction of the dipoles with external fields, or by means of the transverse frequency of the laser used to create the lattice.
+In particular, we explore at half-filling the regime of positive values of $U$ and $V$, for which the phase diagram amounts to three insulating phases. \\The analysis is performed using a DMRG algorithm on finite size chains with periodic boundary conditions.
+We have chosen to consider small system sizes, from $L=12$ to $48$, with up to $1600$ DMRG states and six sweeps in order to have a good precision on our quantities. \\The parity and string operators introduced above are expected to behave as order parameters for the three insulating phases.
+In details (see Table \ref{table1}), the asymptotic value of $\langle O_{P}^{(c )}\rangle$ should be the only non-vanishing parameter for the MI phase; whereas in the BOW phase also $\langle O_{P}^{(s)}\rangle$ should become different from zero at the MI-BOW transition.
+Finally, at the BOW-CDW transition $\langle O_{s}^{(c )}\rangle$ should become finite, while $\langle O_{P}^{(c )}\rangle$ becomes vanishing.